zvonimirsego/nyt-connections-generator/README.md

-# nyt-connections-generator
+# *NYT Connections* generator
-A python program which uses skills learned while taking this course: https://www.mathos.unios.hr/en/kolegiji/racunalno-jezikoslovlje/.
-Using libraries nltk and gensim, it uses Word2Vec model to make an instance of a single NYT Connections "game".
+A python program which uses skills learned while taking this course: [](https://www.mathos.unios.hr/en/kolegiji/racunalno-jezikoslovlje/).
+Using libraries `nltk` and `gensim`, it uses `gensim`'s Word2Vec model to make an instance of a single *NTY Connections* "game".

+## What this repository contains?
+  - Python notebook in Croatian which examines what the project is about and how it works

+## What will be added to this repository?
+  - Python notebook in English which examines what the project is about and how it works
+  - A video in Croatian going about it in more detail
+  - A single Python script which will work as a single program